Sweden taking Turkey 'seriously' on Nato demands

 That still leaves the question of when Erdoğan might budge.

-Finland and Sweden are not covered by Nato's mutual defence clause until the day they join, in a fast-evolving security environment in the Baltic region.
+Finland and Sweden are not covered by Nato's mutual defence clause until the day they join, amid concern over the potential for a sudden flare-up in Russian aggression in the Baltic region.

 But Erdoğan is preparing to fight elections in June next year amid an economic slump in Turkey, and his spin-doctors might want to drag out the Nato dispute as long as possible for campaign reasons, the EU diplomat said.